 Okay, so this one is a bit tricky.
 Yes, you’re only earning 1x points on your purchases with Amazon when you use your Chase Sapphire Preferred® Card.
 But, if you’re a new cardholder — or even thinking about being a new cardholder — it’s worth considering using the Chase Sapphire Preferred card during Amazon Prime Day.

-Cardholders also earn 2x points for travel and dining, 5x points for Lyft rides (through March 2022), and 1x point for everything else.
+Cardholders also earn 2x points for travel and dining, 5x points for Lyft rides (through March 2022), and 1x points for everything else.

 The Platinum Card from American Express